 Willa's Wild Life provides examples of:

-- Catch Phrase: Whenever Willa is facing something impossible is: "When there's a Willa, there's a way."
+- Whenever Willa is facing something impossible is: "When there's a Willa, there's a way."
 She also say "I know, I know," "Oops," and "Dad, I need a hug".

 - ''WILLAAAAA!!'' from her dad whenever her animal friends cause trouble.
 He also say "Willa!" and "No!"